Tremors and horocycle dynamics on the moduli space of translation surfaces: Basics

 The {\em tangent bundle} of an orbifold is defined in \cite[Prop.
 4.1]{orbifolds}.
 It is itself an orbifold, and is equipped with a projection map $T(X)\to X$, such that the fiber over $x$ can be identified with the quotient of a vector space by a linear action of $\mathcal{G}_x$.
 The projection map $T(X) \to X$ is a bundle map in the category of orbifolds.
 Note that its fibers can vary from point to point.

-We denote the orbifold tangent space of $q$ at $\HH$ by $T_q(\HH)$, and the tangent bundle of $\HH$ by $T(\HH)$.
-We can identify $T(\HH)$ with the quotient of the tangent bundle of $\HHm$ under the action of the mapping class group.
-The bundle $T(\HH)$ has a canonical $\Mod(S, \Sigma)$-invariant splitting coming from the decomposition \eq{eq: x and y splitting model surface}{ H^1(S,\Sigma;\R^2) = H^1(S,\Sigma;\R_x) \oplus H^1(S,\Sigma;\R_y)} (which is the analogue of \equ{eq: x and y splitting} for the model surface $S$) and we refer to the summands as the {\em horizontal and vertical sub-bundles} .
+We denote the orbifold tangent space of $\HH$ at $q$ by $T_q(\HH)$, and the tangent bundle of $\HH$ by $T(\HH)$.
+We can identify $T(\HH)$ with the quotient of the tangent bundle of $\HHm$ under the action of the pure mapping class group.
+The bundle $T(\HH)$ has a canonical $\Mod(S, \Sigma)$-invariant splitting coming from the decomposition \eqref{eq: x and y splitting model surface} and we refer to the summands as the {\em horizontal and vertical sub-bundles} .
+Thus the horizontal sub-bundle is given by the tangent spaces to horospherical leaves in $\HHm.$

 Since $\HH$ is the quotient of an affine manifold $\HHm$ by a group acting affinely and properly discontinuously it inherits the structure of an {\em affine} orbifold.
 A map between affine orbifolds is {\em affine} if it can be expressed by affine maps in local charts.